ernesto-arm/coveo-provider/Readme.md

 Created this provider to be able to manage coveo source (push mainly) for each environment in terraform.
 Feel free to add more functionality.

+*Disclaimer:* This functionality is only intended for fulfilling my needs of creating/destroying PUSH sources in terraform.
+I haven't test any other source type.

 #### Supported functionality:
 - Source (CRUD)